-Nature of students with full range of disabilities and special health care needs.
-Includes disabled, socio-economically disadvantaged, and English language learners.
-Effect of disabilities and needs on learning and behavior.
+Nature of students with full range of disabilities and special health care needs and their effect on learning and behaviour.
 Identifying strengths, individualizing instruction, collaboration, instructional strategies.
-20 hours of fieldwork in high-needs schools required.
+20 hours of fieldwork in a special education setting required.

 EDU 218 - Curriculum and Instruction 3